Skip to content

 Docker compose file

-The latest production version of our complete docker-compose.yml file can be downloaded here
+The latest production version of our complete docker-compose.yml file can be found here

 Docker maintenance